 Price: This isn’t the cheapest baby swing, but it is much more affordable than some of the more popular brand names on this list.

 Looking for a well-reviewed and reliable baby swing?
-The Snugabunny baby swing from Fisher-Price is one of the most popular swings, based on reviews from Mom Tricks, Baby Gear Lab (which named it best overall), Baby Insider, and Baby Gear Blog.
+The Snugabunny baby swing from Fisher-Price is one of the most popular swings, based on reviews from Mom Tricks, Baby Gear Lab (which named it best overall) and Baby Insider.

 Some customers have complained about instability and noise issues with their swings.
 So be sure to test yours out immediately after purchase and monitor at all times for potential malfunctioning.